cfengine/documentation/getting-started/installation/installation-community.markdown

 This script discovers your OS and installs CFEngine on your machine.

-1. Install this script on your designated Policy Server machine and on your designated Agent Host machine(s).
+1. Run this script on your designated Policy Server machine and on your designated Host Agent machine(s).
 2. Skip Steps 1, 2, and 4 because the script performs these tasks for you.
 3. Complete Step 3 to [bootstrap the Policy Server to itself][Installing Community#3.
 Bootstrap the Policy Server].
 4. Complete Step 5 to [bootstrap the Host Agent(s) to the Policy Server][Installing Community#5.
 Bootstrap the Host Agent to the Policy Server].